emmanueljs1/nbe/NbE.lagda.md

 ```
 --->

-Our de Brujin indices will actually be lookup judgements into a
+The de Brujin index representing a variable will not actually be a natural
+number "index", but rather a lookup judgements into a context.
+These lookup
-context.
-They are very similar to natural numbers (and their contructors
+judgements are very similar to natural numbers (and their contructors have been
-have been named suggestively based on this similarity), though we define
+named suggestively based on this similarity: `𝑍` for zero and `𝑆` for
-them as such instead of simply using Agda's natural numbers both so that an
+successor).
+Defining them this way instead of simply using Agda's natural
-index into a context is well-defined and so that a variable can be intrinsically
+numbers will allow for an index into a context to always be well-defined (and
-typed, something that we will be taking advantage of in a moment.
+for variables to be intrinsically typed, as will be shown in a moment).

 ```agda
 data _∋_ : Ctx → Type → Set where